-Learn To Make a Chalkboard Using House&Canvas Furniture Paint or any brand of Chalk Paint!
+Learn To Make a Chalkboard Using House&Canvas Chalk Finish Furniture Paint, chalk paint or any chalk style Paint!

 Something I get asked ALL the time is – what’s the difference between Chalk Paint and Chalkboard Paint?

-Chalkboard paint is awesome for crafty projects where you want to turn your surface into an actual chalkboard.
+Chalkboard paint is an entirely different product.
+It’s awesome for crafty projects where you want to turn your surface into an actual chalkboard.
 There are a ton of examples out there of wall hanging chalkboards that are super cute as home decor.
 I’ve also seen sections of walls painted in chalkboard paint which is super cute for the kiddos.

-How To Create A Chalk Board Using House&Canvas Furniture Paint
+How To Create A Chalk Board Using House&Canvas Chalk Finish Furniture Paint

-For this example, I used Shadow, which is our pure black paint color.
+For this example, I used Shadow, which is our pure black chalk finish paint color.
 You can use any of our colors to create a colored chalkboard.
-I think next time I will use Evergreen to create an old school green chalk board 🙂
+I think next time I will use Evergreen to create an old school green chalkboard 🙂

 - 12″ x 12″ – Hobby Wood Board